-Do you think you’ll encounter a problem continuing this work as you age?
+Do you think you’ll encounter a problem continuing this work

 I’m able to do whatever the fuck I want right now, which works well.
 But I’m well aware that as I get older, I might not be able to blend into the college crowds as much.
 I’ll figure it out.
 There’s a lot to be done.

 The work funds the work.
 Speaking fees.
 The book.
 There are some private investors in the film.

 Yeah.
 I think cocaine’s a bigger issue for 20-somethings in finance than it is on college campuses.
 The social scene surrounding finance in general lends itself to those drugs more than any other environment I’ve witnessed.
 Like certain religions use psychedelics.
 Oh, and the people trying to pass legislature for random drug testing on campuses in New York state are moronic.

 Mélanie Berliet is a New York City based writer with an appreciation for s’mores and caffeine, but not heroin—yet.